seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 score of production's own scoring, cut and executed on the coin's `cd` row like every other production function (inv.
 21).** No side is invented here and none is taken from the ratio.

+**`momentumScore` is the score in a MARKET trend, and `scoreCandidate` in a market range — the choice is production's own and it was never carried into this file.** `directionVerdict` holds two mirrored priors and takes exactly one: mean reversion lives in a range and dies in a trend, continuation the other way round, and production switches between them on the regime word this file already produces.
+The clause above named the mean-reversion channel unconditionally, so in a `БЫЧИЙ` or `МЕДВЕЖИЙ` market this engine would score a continuation entry with the prior built to fade it. **Both channels are cut and executed like every other production function, and they are NEVER summed** — adding two opposite priors is what produced a long and a short on the same coin in the same run, which is why production computes the second one only when the first is not in force.
+The market regime word chooses;
+the coin's own regime still gates the side (above); geometry still vetoes.

+**Measured 15.09:** the market was `ДИАПАЗОН`, so the channel production would have used is the one the run used, and this rule changed nothing that day.
+It is written now because the gap is a standing one: on the first day BTC itself trends, the run would reach for the mean-reversion prior with no rule anywhere telling it not to.

 **Fading a coin's own TREND is banned outright, in both directions.** No ratio, no catalyst, no oversold reading and no structure above or below reopens it; the only entry in a trend is a pullback in the trend's direction, cut per §4.
 This is the sentence `-a`